Settings: Live Pipeline

 Active Pattern Depth

-• What it does: This setting is used for tracking active markers only, and it sets the number of frames of motion capture data used to uniquely identify the ID value of an active marker.
+• What it does: This setting is used for tracking active markers only.
+It sets the number of frames of motion capture data used to uniquely identify the ID value of an active marker.

 • When to change: When using a large number of active tags or active pucks, this setting may need to be increased.
-It's recommended to use the active batch programmer when configuring multiple active components, and when each batch of active devices has been programmed, the programmer will provide a minimum active pattern depth value that should be used in Motive.
+We recommend using the active batch programmer when configuring multiple active components, and when each batch of active devices has been programmed, the programmer will provide a minimum active pattern depth value that should be used in Motive.

 • What it does: The total number of rays that must contribute to an active marker before it is considered active and given an ID value.